TigardHighComputerScience/Python1Course/references/4-math_operators/README.md

 needs to be referenced once.
 In the previous example `x` was referenced twice.

-This will save a insignificant amount of time for the computer, as it takes essentialy no time to access a variable but it is important to mention it none the less.
+This will save a insignificant amount of time for the computer, as it takes essentially no time to access a variable but it is important to mention it none the less.

-Python, just like any other programmnig language, has loads of math operators that each do different things.
+Python, just like any other programming language, has loads of math operators that each do different things.
 1. `+`: Addition
 2. `-`: Subtraction